 She is also interested in spirituality and ethics and has an MA in Philosophy and Religion from the University of London (Heythrop College).

 Clare has always enjoyed writing travel journals, letters and descriptive prose and has recently discovered the power of poetry alongside her long-standing love of the novel.
 She unexpectedly started exploring the art of writing poetry as a creative outlet to reflect life events and relationships and is looking forward to developing this through Somewhere Else Writers.
-Clare is from Cumbria, and she currently spends half her time in north Wiltshire and half in the border county of Northumberland.
+She is also part way through a part-time MA in Creative and Critical Writing at the University of Gloucestershire.